M2000Interpreter/Environment/utf8/sleep.bas.utf8.txt

 Public Sub SleepWaitEdit2(lNumberOf10ThmiliSeconds As Long) On Error Resume Next
-If Forms.count < 3 Then
+If Forms.Count < 3 Then
 Sleep 1
 DoEvents
 Exit Sub